-4.3.4 The question sort to find out how many times the respondents had been promoted since their first appointment.
+4.2.4 The question sort to find out how many times the respondents had been promoted since their first appointment

-5% of the respondents said that they had never been promoted since their first appointment, 55% said that they had been promoted twice, 25% said that they had been promoted three times while 15% said that they had only been promoted once.
-This is illustrated in table 4.3.4 and also represented in Figure 3.
+5% of the respondents said that they had never been promoted since their first appointment, 55% said that they had been promoted twice, 25% said they had been promoted three times while 15% said that they had only been promoted once.
+This is illustrated below.